 - Minimally opinionated, enforce your team’s opinions instead

 See Crafting LoopBack 4 for more details.

 Where are the tutorials?

-What features are planned ?
+What features are planned?

+Do you have some other features in mind?
 Add your feature requests at loopback-next/issues/new.

 - Improved developer productivity and scalability.
 Our customers need a framework that scales to dozens and even hundreds of developers.
 This scalability is the reason TypeScript exists and is gaining traction.

 - Unified tooling.
 TypeScript developers all use the same IDE: Visual Studio Code.
 The LoopBack ecosystem could someday be filled with useful best practices around that IDE and even great developer plugins.
 Right now that effort is split between various editors and basically non-existent.

 TypeScript’s support for static analysis makes more robust tooling possible and is the foundation for its scalability.
 The ability to easily refactor code without the common human-introduced errors.
 Dev and Compile time checking.
 For example, most people don’t have the same expertise and time we do to setup complex linting solutions (for example, a linting config that works across many projects).